johnwhitington/mlbook/README.md

 =============================

 Note: unusually, this repository contains both the source and the built artefacts.
-You only need to build if you update somthing.
+You only need to build if you update something.

 Cleaning up
 -----------